day camp signJune 9-13, 2025 | 3:00 - 8:00 pm

 June 8, 2024 3-5 pm St. Timothy Lutheran Church

-BSA requires a minimum of one person per 25 people on site need to be trained in First Aid/CPR/AED.
+A minimum of one person per 25 people on site is needed to be trained in First Aid/CPR/AED.
 If currently certified, please submit a copy of your certification.
 Find upcoming training opportunities.

 Pack Camp Representative